malishav/OSCOAP/draft-selander-ace-object-security.md

 # The Object-Security Option # {#obj-sec-option-section}

 The Object-Security option indicates that OSCOAP is used to protect the CoAP message exchange.
+The protection is achieved by means of a COSE object included in the protected CoAP message, as detailed in {{sec-obj-cose}}.

 The Object-Security option is critical, safe to forward, part of the cache key, and not repeatable. {{obj-sec-option}} illustrates the structure of the Object-Security option.